mjjust31/Social-Network-API/README.md

 THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

+## How to use the project
+This project uses Mongoose and Express.
+After running "npm i" in the terminal, use "npm start" to start the application.
+To test the routes, go to the routes folder to see the "user" and "thoughts" routes.
+Each of these routes can be tested using Postman.

+## Credits
+Links used:
+1) NU Curriculum and the virtual tutor when I got stuck.
-Links used: Validation for Mongoose lowercase to deal with uppercase sensistivity: https://stackoverflow.com/questions/39904244/add-property-to-mongoose-document-pre-lowercase-validation
+2)  Validation for Mongoose lowercase to deal with uppercase sensistivity: https://stackoverflow.com/questions/39904244/add-property-to-mongoose-document-pre-lowercase-validation

-difference between $push and $addtoset: https://stackoverflow.com/questions/27248556/mongodb-difference-between-push-addtoset
+3) difference between $push and $addtoset: https://stackoverflow.com/questions/27248556/mongodb-difference-between-push-addtoset

-NU Curriculum and the virtual tutor.
+4) validator and expression for validating email: https://stackoverflow.com/questions/18022365/mongoose-validate-email-syntax

+## License

+This project is under the MIT license

+## How to Contribute to the Project

+As I am still a student learning how to code, all contributions are welcome for this project.
+The criteria would be to use Mongoose and Express and keep it to best practices using back-end development.

+## Contact me
+Name: Jessica Justmann
+email: mj.justmann@gmail.com
+github: mjjust31